rikhuijzer/fx/README.md

 - 📁 Upload files and images to embed them in posts.
 - 🔒 Automatically backup to plain text files, see [Backup](#backup).

+## Demo

+There is a demo site where you can log in and create posts at <https://fx-demo.huijzer.xyz>.
+The demo site is reset every hour.

 ## Background

 This site is aimed at people who want to write down something and later be able to find it back.